vivic04/vivic04/README.md

 🔭 I’m currently working on Creating a ReactApp For Employers to keep check on Employee tasks

-🎯 My skills are : Python, HTML, CSS, JS, React, R and PHP
+🎯 My best skills include : Python, HTML, CSS, JS, React, R and PHP

 📫 How to reach me: vihaanchugh2811@gmail.com